SGBC/course/docs/nbis_annotation/practical_session/practical2_supl2_maker.md

 In our case:

-**4.maker.output**
+**genome.maker.output**

-Within the main output directory, Maker keeps a copy of the config files, a database (here: 4.db), directories for the blast databases created from your evidence data and a file called 4\_master\_datastore\_index.log.
+Within the main output directory, Maker keeps a copy of the config files, a database (here: genome.db), directories for the blast databases created from your evidence data and a file called genome\_master\_datastore\_index.log.

-Out of these files, only the 4\_master\_datastore\_index is really interesting to us.
+Out of these files, only the genome\_master\_datastore\_index is really interesting to us.
 It includes a log of all the contigs included in the genome fasta file - together with their processing status (ideally: FINISHED) and the location of the output files.
 Since Maker can technically run in parallel on a large number of contigs, it creates separate folders for each of these input data.
 For larger genomes, this can generate a very deep and confusing folder tree.
-The 4\_master\_datastore\_index helps you make sense of it:
+The genome\_master\_datastore\_index helps you make sense of it:
 ```
 4       genome\_datastore/A8/7F/4/ STARTED
 4       genome\_datastore/A8/7F/4/ FINISHED